Heather Zwickey, PhD, Dean of the School of Research & Graduate Studies

 This active-learning curriculum provides a solid foundation in holistic nutrition and food systems, complemented by skill-training in cooking, teaching, and nutritional counseling.

 Become a sports medicine professional.
-The Master of Science in Integrative Sports Medicine (MSiSM) program is designed for students who want to apply integrative medicine principles to the care and support of athletes and active individuals
+The Master of Science in Sports Medicine (MScSM) program is designed for students who want to apply integrative medicine principles to the care and support of athletes and active individuals